rackerlabs/design-system/_component_design/context-drawer.md

 The context drawer features three available widths.
 Choose the best drawer size for your content.

-The drawer is responsive and its width adjusts by increments of 2rem per breakpoint.
+The drawer is responsive, and its width adjusts by increments of 2rem per breakpoint.
 At the smallest breakpoint, the drawer automatically fills 90% of the browser width, regardless of the drawer size.

 {% endcolumn %}